seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Who broils in loud applause, and make him fall
 His crest that prouder than blue Iris bends.
 If the dull brainless Ajax come safe off,
-We’ll dress him up in voices: if he fail,
+We'll dress him up in voices: if he fail,
 Yet go we under our opinion still
 That we have better men.
 But, hit or miss,
-Our project’s life this shape of sense assumes:
+Our project's life this shape of sense assumes:
-Ajax employ’d plucks down Achilles’ plumes.
+Ajax employ'd plucks down Achilles' plumes.

 **NESTOR**
 Ulysses,